Updated: Feb 27

 At the other end of the scale you have International Landscape Photographer of the Year, which costs $25 per photo, but that higher barrier meant only 3800 entries last year, and 15% of all entries were 'winners'.
 Enter a handful of photos there and you're close to buying yourself a result.

 If someone said they were going to take a whole bunch of people's photos, put them into a book, and sell that book back to the photographers, as well as the general public, you'd say they were taking the p***.
 Why is it tolerated in photography competitions?
 It's a surprisingly common practice amongst the high-profile competitions.
-They compile a book from the 'winning' images (most of which win nothing except the privilege of seeing their photo used in a book), and make a tidy profit in the process.
+They compile a book from the 'winning' images (most of which win nothing except the privilege of having to buy a book to see their photo in it), and make a tidy profit in the process.
 In fact it's worse than that as the photographers already paid just to have their photos considered.
 I don't mind the book sales helping to subsidise the running costs of the competition, but they could at least send the 'winners' a copy of the book so it feels like they have won something.
 The book should be a celebration and a reward, not an opportunity for up-selling.
 Amongst photographers generally, the common feeling seems to be that these books are beautiful artefacts, and it's a proud achievement to be included.
-To me it just feels like a cynical attempt to bleed more money out of people by telling them it means they're special or fortunate to feature.
+To me it just feels like a cynical attempt to bleed more money out of entrants by telling them it means they're special or fortunate to feature.
 Perhaps the reality is somewhere in the middle, but I think it's something we should be talking about.